SeanCPP/sdotcode-DataLib/README.md

 ## Additional notes

-  ### Heads up

-  If you plan on using this as an out-of-the-box solution, I'd highly recommend forking the project instead of cloning it directly from here.
-This is very much so a work-in-progress, and it might change.
-This is not a stable, production-ready product yet, as ideas are being experimented with and improved upon.
-This project does not make any promises regarding security or stability of data access.
-You'll need to rely on applying security measures (auth, roles, etc) to the data access in API controllers and database operations as you normally would elsewhere.

-  This can become a stable production-ready product with the help of community contributions.
-If this seems like something you or your company could benefit from, feel free to get involved!

   ### Error Handling

   A side effect to the way this is designed is that debugging your data access layer while developing actually becomes much simpler.